Location: Le Gambrinus, 62 Rue Carreterie

 Romane BLAYA (Doctoral student at theIMBE)

 If you were told that there are 16,000 species worldwide and that they can be found on every continent (except Antarctica), what would you think of?
 Ants, perhaps?
 These tiny, barely distinguishable insects play an important role in the functioning of ecosystems, helping to form the soil and move seeds around.
-They are even used in conservation projects, and could play a key role in better understanding and monitoring the changes that ecosystems are undergoing in the current context of global change.
+They are even used in conservation projects, and could play a key role in better understanding and monitoring the modifications that ecosystems are undergoing in the current context of global change.

 Olivier BLIGHT (Senior Lecturer at theIMBE)